Quasimaps to moduli spaces of sheaves on a $K3$ surface: Reduced wall-crossing

-For $g=0$, the equation holds modulo constant and linear terms in $\mathbf{t}$. \end{cor} There are invariants that are not covered by the results above and of great interest for us - those of a fixed genus-1 curve.
-We deal with them now.
-Let $E$ be a smooth genus-1 curve and $Q^\epsilon_{E/E}(M,\beta)$ be the fiber of
+There are invariants that are not covered by the results above and of great interest for us - those of a fixed elliptic curve.
+Let $E$ be a fixed elliptic curve, and $Q^\epsilon_{E}(M(\mathbf{v}),\beta)^{\bullet}$ be the fiber of